University Catalog

 SOCI 3339 RACE, SPORT AND MEDIA

-SOCI 3343 SOCIOLOGY OF RELIGION
+SOCI 3343 RELIGION IN MODERN AMERICA

 SOCI 4306 QUALITATIVE RESEARCH METHODS